This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Crockpot Teriyaki Pork Chops is an easy meal to prepare.
 We cook a lot of chicken at my house, so when my family knows this meal is being put in the crock pot, they look forward to dinner.

-We love that this recipe only takes a few ingredients and everything goes into the crock pot.
-Makes this the perfect meal for a busy evening.
-Slow Cooker recipes are the best.
-You might also like our Grilled Teriyaki Pork Chops.
+We love that this recipe only takes a few ingredients and everything goes into the crock pot, which makes this the perfect meal for a busy evening.
+Slow Cooker recipes are the best!
+You might also like our Grilled Teriyaki Pork Chops or Crockpot Ranch Pork Chops.
+For another easy idea, try Crock Pot Teriyaki Chicken.

 These Crockpot Pork chops cooked in the teriyaki pork chops marinade results in the most tender and flavorful pork chops you will ever eat.
 We make this recipe with the bone-in pork chops as we think the bone give the pork chops more flavor.